nomelif/Audionodes/README.md

 ![Oscillator -> Sink](https://imgur.com/wkY8TnR.png)

 You should now hear a tone being played.
-If not, maybe open an issue so we can figure out what's wrong.
+If not, have a look at the console output (open Blender via a terminal or `Window > Toggle System Console`) and maybe open an issue so we can figure out what's wrong.

 Oh, go ahead, play with the values, they can all be changed real-time!